South Africa national soccer team: 2020s

 Under Molefi Ntseki, South Africa failed to qualify for the 2021 Africa Cup of Nations.
-Molefi Ntseki was promptly sacked and the Hugo Broos was announced as his replacement.
+Molefi Ntseki was promptly sacked and Hugo Broos was announced as his replacement.

 Qualifying for the 2022 FIFA World Cup began with South Africa in a group with Ghana, Zimbabwe, and Ethiopia.
 South Africa got off to a promising start, beating a weakened Ghana side 1–0 at home on Matchday 2 and going to the top of the group.
 South Africa remained at the top of the group until the final matchday when they lost 0–1 away to Ghana after a dubious penalty was awarded to Ghana in the first half.
 South Africa ultimately finished second to Ghana on goals scored, narrowly missing out on qualification for the final 10-team playoff round to qualify for the World Cup.
 South Africa qualified to the 2023 Africa Cup of Nations after beating Liberia 2–1.

-The 2023 AFCON was held in January 2024 in Côte d'Ivoire, with Bafana Bafana reaching the semi-finals after being placed in Group E alongside Mali, Namibia and Tunisia.
-Despite being docked three points in qualifying after fielding an ineligible player, South Africa qualified for the 2026 FIFA World Cup in North America.
+The 2023 AFCON was held in January 2024 in Côte d'Ivoire.
+South Africa was drawn into a group with Mali, Namibia, and Tunisia.
+They started their campaign with a 2–0 loss against Mali, followed by a 4–0 win against Namibia, and 0–0 draw against Tunisia.
+They would finish second in their group and qualify for the knockout stages.
+In the Round of 16, South Africa would pull off a shocking upset and defeated Morocco, a team many had said would win the entire competition, and who also placed fourth at the 2022 World Cup just a year earlier.
+In the quarter finals, Bafana Bafana would play against Cabo Verde, which ended in a 0–0 draw and went to penalties, in which South Africa would win the shootout 2–1.
+Captain Ronwen Williams would receive global attention after saving 4 Cabo Verdean shots in the shootout, as well as for his standout performances earlier in the match and against Morocco.
+In the semi-finals, South Africa would play against rivals Nigeria.
+The match would end 1–1, and South Africa would fall to the Super Eagles 4–2 on penalties.
+In the third place match, South Africa would face DR Congo, who Bafana would defeat 6–5 on penalties.
+It was South Africa's highest finish at AFCON since the 2000 edition of the tournament, where they also finished third.